Preserving Our Italian Heritage

 Donna Severino DiNovo – Treasurer

-Donna has been a member of the American Italian Heritage Association and Museum for four years, volunteering at its Thrift Shop for three.
-For the past two years, she has helped at the annual Christmas Market and last year served as the bake sale chairperson.
-Donna was employed at St. Peter's Health Partners for 27 years.
+Donna has been a member of the American Italian Heritage Association and museum for five years, volunteering at its Thrift Shop for four years.
+For the past four years she has helped at the annual Christmas Market served as the bake sale chairperson, and assisted in other areas.
+Donna was employed at St. Peter’s Health Partners for 27 years.
 The last 17 of those as Cash Posting/Reconciliation Manager.
+Donna has served as treasurer for the past two years and is seeking a second term.

 Board of Trustees Candidates

-Rosanna Aiuppa - Rosanna has been a Real Estate Broker and an entrepreneur in the Albany area for more than 40 years.
-She has been active in numerous Italian American organizations in the Albany area including as past President, Treasurer, Board of Trustee for the Italian American Community Center and as a Board Trustee for the American Italian Heritage Association.
-Rosanna chaired the Association's Building Acquisition and Planning Committee during the first phase of renovations to the 1227 Central Avenue building complex.
+Rosanna Aiuppa: Rosanna has been a Real Estate Broker and an entrepreneur in the Albany area for more than 40 years.
+She has been active in numerous Italian American organizations in the Albany area including as past President, Treasurer, Board of Trustee for the Italian American Community Center, and a Board Trustee for the American Italian Heritage Association.
+Rosanna chaired the Association’s Building Acquisition and Planning Committee during the first phase of renovations to the 127 Central Avenue building complex.

-Ralph DiMarino – Ralph received his BA in History Education and MS in Education Administration from the SUNY Albany.
-He taught high school Social Studies, was a HS Dean of Students and a Middle School Assistant Principal before becoming Principal of Maple Hill High School in Castleton, NY, a position that he held for 20 years.
+Ralph DiMarino: Ralph received his BA in History Education and MS in Education Administration from SUNY Albany.
+He taught high school Social Studies, was a High School Dean of Students and a Middle School Assistant Principal before becoming Principal of Maple Hill High School in Castleton, NY, a position that he has held for 20 years.
 In 2002, Ralph was recognized by the Greater Capital Region Principals’ Center as High School Principal of the Year and in 2003 by WTEN-TV as Educator of the Week.
 After retiring from public education in 2005, Ralph worked at Siena College as the Director of Field Experiences coordinating the college’s student teacher placements and teaching education courses.
-Ralph held this position for 12 years retiring for a second time in 2018.
+Ralph held this position for 12 years, retiring for a a second time in 2018.
 Ralph is an active member who volunteers at the American Italian Heritage Museum and the Thrift Shop.
-He is a member of the security team, serves on the Christmas Market Committee and assists with the mailing of the newsletter and the Museum’s presence at the Pruyn House’s Family Fun Day in September.
-He is seeking his third term on the Board.
+He is a member of the security team, serves on the Christmas Market Committee, assists with the mailing of the newsletter and is the Museum’s presence at the Pruyn House’s Family fun Day in September.
+He is seeking this third term on the Board.

-Philip Maiello - Before retirement, Phil was a Tax Processing Specialist for 25 years at the NYS Department of Taxation and Finance.
+Philip Maiello: Before retirement, Phil was a Tax Processing Specialist for 25 years at the NYS Department of Taxation and Finance.
 He heads the Grounds Committee and has volunteered at many of the Association’s events.
-He has served on the Board for eight years and, with others, has made a number of improvements in and around our campus and its buildings.
+He has served on the Board for eight years and, with others he has made a number of improvements in and around our campus and its buildings.

-Catherine DiCocco McGuire - Cathy has been an active member of the American Italian Heritage Museum and Association for twelve years.
-For the past ten years, she has chaired the Fundraising Committee, which has successfully raised thousands of dollars.
+Catherine DicCocco McGuire: Cathy has been an active member of the American Italian Heritage Museum and Association for twelve years.
+For the past ten years, she has chaired the Fundraising Committee which has successfully raised thousands of dollars.
 She holds a Business degree from the College of Saint Rose and was employed by General Electric Company for 13 years before owning her own business for the past 22 years.

 In honor of the Italian immigrants who came to the United States of America, we are committed to record and preserve the contributions of our Italian Heritage and culture to our society through our newsletter, cultural programs, activities, exhibits, and outreach programs.